getopt/EXPRESSION_BY_FEATURE/doc/fix_genic_features.md

 - If exon overlaps with an intron, we label such region `exon`.

-- Upstream and downstream regions of any gene are defined as 1kb up- and downstream.
-But actual regions that receive `upstream` and `downstream` can be shorter than 1kb: if we detect that the upstream region of geneA overlaps with `utr5p`, `utr3p`, `exon` or `intron` of geneB, then only the non-overlaping fraction of the upstream regions of geneA is going to be labelled `upstream` in the final annotation.
-In the extreme cases, such as when geneA is located entirely within an intron of geneB, the upstream and downstream regions of geneA are going to be of length 0.
+- Upstream and downstream regions of any gene are initially defined in the second pass as 1 kb up- and downstream.
+During the third pass regions that recieve final `upstream` and `downstream` annotation can be shorter than 1kb: if we detect that the upstream region of geneA overlaps with `utr5p`, `utr3p`, `exon` or `intron` of geneB, then only the non-overlaping fraction of the upstream regions of geneA is going to be labelled `upstream` in the final annotation.
+In the extreme cases the `upstream` and `downstream` recieve length of 0 nt.
+For example, this can happen when geneA is located within a long intron of geneB and the intial 1 kb upstream and downstream regions of geneA happen to be entirely contained within the long intron of geneB.

 ##### Definition of exonic and intronic regions